-In the spring of each year a notice will be published in the newspaper of record, and posted to the County's web site, to provide an opportunity for comment on the CDBG/HOME Policy Plan.
-This notice will begin a 15-day comment period on the Policy Plan (including the Citizen Participation Plan) and include the date and time of public hearings to take citizen comments.
-Separate Requests for Proposals (RFP's) will be posted to the County's web site and electronic notification sent to subscribers.
-The RFP's will include the application schedule, applicant eligibility, estimated funds available, application access and deadlines for submission, application review and rating process, and information on funding awards and contracting.
+In the spring of each year a notice will be published in the Kitsap Sun, and posted to the County's web site, to provide an opportunity for comment on the CDBG/HOME Policy Plan.
+This notice will begin a 15-day comment period on the Policy Plan (including the Citizen Participation Plan) and includes the date and time of public hearings to take citizen comments.
+A Request for Proposal (RFP)

+and Notice of Funding Availability (NOFA) will be posted to the County's web site and electronic notification sent to subscribers.
+The RFP and NOFA will include the application schedule, applicant eligibility, estimated funds available, application access and deadlines for submission, application review and rating process, and information on funding awards and contracting.